danieloskarsson/jsond/README.md

 ## Constants

-A value that is not valid JSOND grammar SHOULD be interpreted as a value constant and thus REQUIRED in the corresponding JSON text.
+A value that is not valid JSOND grammar SHOULD be interpreted as a constant and thus REQUIRED in the corresponding JSON text.

 The literals, true, false, and null are not valid JSOND grammar.
 Numbers are not valid JSOND grammar.